normandavey/AlphaFold2-IDR-complex-prediction/README.md

 </p>

-**A collagen triple helix binding the A3 domain from the von Willebrand Factor (vWF)** *Definition:*
+**A collagen triple helix binding the A3 domain from the von Willebrand Factor (vWF)**

+*Definition:*
-The collagen triple helix is built up from three identical chains with very high glycine and proline (with some prolines being modified to hydroxyproline), with each chain adopting a PPII-like conformation.
+The collagen triple helix is built up from three identical chains with very *high glycine and proline content* (with some prolines being modified to hydroxyproline), with each chain adopting a *PPII-like conformation*.
 This triple helix needs to fold into the correct conformation to create the binding site for the vWF domain, which can bind by making contacts with two out of the three collagen chains.
 In reality this happens sequentially, AlphaFold needs to build up the whole complex in a single step.
 Composition: 1 ordered protein + 3 IDRs
 PDB:4dmu